hannnmc/hannnmc/README.md

 ### Hi there 👋 I'm Han

-I'm a Full Stack Software Engineer @ Stellar.
-I really enjoy being a problem solver and getting creative with new technologies!
+I'm a Full Stack Software Engineer @ Stellar, and I really enjoy problem-solving and leveraging new technologies to find innovative solutions!

 Here are a few of the technologies I enjoy working with the most in no particular order:
 - JavaScript/TypeScript